-- (A) Within 14 days after the deadline for the parties to file all papers in response to the constitutional challenge, the Attorney General or other governmental entity ("responding entity") shall file a notice of intent to respond unless the responding entity determines that a response is unnecessary.
-The responding entity may seek up to an additional 7 days' extension of time to file a notice of intent to respond. - (B) If the responding entity files a notice of intent to respond within the time permitted by this rule, the court will allow the responding entity to file a response to the constitutional challenge and participate at oral argument when it is heard. - (C) Unless the parties stipulate to or the court grants additional time, the responding entity's response to the constitutional challenge shall be filed within 14 days after filing the notice of intent to respond. - (D) The responding entity's right to respond to a constitutional challenge under Rule 25A of the Utah Rules of Appellate Procedure is unaffected by the responding entity's decision not to respond under this rule. - (5) Failure to provide notice.
+- (A) Within 14 days after the deadline for the parties to file all papers in response to the constitutional challenge, the Attorney General or other governmental entity (responding entity) must file a notice of intent to respond unless the responding entity determines that a response is unnecessary.
+The responding entity may seek up to an additional seven days' extension of time to file a notice of intent to respond. - (B) If the responding entity files a notice of intent to respond within the time permitted by this rule, the court will allow the responding entity to file a response to the constitutional challenge and participate at oral argument when it is heard. - (C) Unless the parties stipulate to or the court grants additional time, the responding entity's response to the constitutional challenge must be filed within 14 days after filing the notice of intent to respond. - (D) The responding entity's right to respond to a constitutional challenge under Rule 25A of the Utah Rules of Appellate Procedure is unaffected by the responding entity's decision not to respond under this rule. - (5) Failure to provide notice.
 Failure of a party to provide notice as required by this rule is not a waiver of any constitutional challenge otherwise timely asserted.
-If a party does not serve a notice as required by this rule, the court may postpone the hearing until the party serves the notice.
+If a party does not serve a notice as required by this rule, the court may postpone the hearing until the party serves the notice. - (e) Transfer of case.
+If the court determines that a person would be entitled to intervene as a matter of right under paragraph (a) but for the fact that the person's claim is one over which the court lacks jurisdiction, the court will transfer the entire matter to the district court.